-North Dakota farmer and speaker Gabe Brown has earned the reputation as a champion of regenerative agriculture, but there was a time when he was simply another struggling farmer in a sea of struggling farmers.
+North Dakota farmer and speaker Gabe Brown has earned the reputation as a champion of regenerative agriculture.
+But there was a time when he was simply another struggling farmer in a sea of struggling farmers.

-In the 1990s, he and his wife purchased a large plot of land from her parents and began farming it conventionally, with the typical pesticides and chemical fertilizers, when they were almost immediately met with a series of crippling disasters that almost sank the operation.
+In the 1990s, he and his wife purchased a large plot of land from her parents and began farming it conventionally.
+They used the typical pesticides and chemical fertilizers.
+But then they were almost immediately met with a series of crippling disasters that almost sank the operation.

 Earthworms and microbiology had returned to feast on all the carbon left by the hail-beaten crop failures.
 Pheasants had returned, presumably to feast on the earthworms.
 Brown realized he was on to something big.

 Dirt to Soil: One Family’s Journey into Regenerative Agriculture tells this story.
 The first half recounts the history of the farm, Brown’s Ranch, and how Brown arrived at his current practices, which integrate cover crops and animals with no-till methods.

-Whether consciously or not, this book represents a succinct and persuasive apolitical argument for carbon farming: that working on soil health does not necessarily have to be a sacrifice in order to save the planet, but instead it can simply be about improving quality of life and profitability as well as rescuing the family farm.
+Whether consciously or not, this book represents a succinct and persuasive apolitical argument for carbon farming: that working to convert mere dirt to healthy soil does not necessarily have to be a sacrifice in order to save the planet.
+Instead it can simply be about improving quality of life and profitability as well as rescuing the family farm.